paypal/paypal-ios/README.md

 ## Client ID

 The PayPal SDK uses a client ID for authentication.
+This can be found in your [PayPal Developer Dashboard](https://developer.paypal.com/api/rest/#link-getstarted).

 ## Modules